sachbhat/sachbhat.github.io/_posts/2018-10-19-math-scores-fall-off-early.md

 ---

-Here's an alarming chart about the difference in math scores in the first few years of a child's education.
-I don't have any strong fixes for the problems that underly this performance, but I found it interesting.
+Here's an alarming chart about the education gaps for the first few years of a child's education.
+I don't have any strong ideas for fixes, and don't even have a strong handle on the underlying problems, but the data is something that should drive discussion.
 <!--more-->

 ![Fall off in students meeting math standards by grade](/public/images/meeting-math-standards.png)